 Old Deerfield Village Historic Landmark District- The Pocumtuck Fort and its surrounding fertile fields, cultivated by Wôbanaki Pocumtuck and their ancestors from time immemorial, were an important homesite within the Pocumtuck homeland.
 These fields are bounded by the Deerfield (originally Pocumtuck) River to the west and the Pocumtuck ridge to the east.
 The river and ridge figure prominently in Native “deep-time” stories.

 The landscape and its history connect us viscerally to the differing beliefs over land that drove disputes between Indigenous peoples and European colonists.
-Five thousand acres of the original land grant of the General Court of the Massachusetts Bay Colony to a group of English proprietors in Dedham, Massachusetts, was superimposed on Pocumtuck homelands and the Deerfield Landmark District still bears the recognizable imprint of the original 17th c. common field system introduced by the first English settlers.
+Five thousand acres of the original land grant of the General Court of the Massachusetts Bay Colony to a group of English proprietors in Dedham, Massachusetts, were superimposed on Pocumtuck homelands and the Deerfield Landmark District still bears the recognizable imprint of the original 17th century common field system introduced by the first English settlers.
 A partial map of the villages houselots and fields in 1671 still survives and is shown below.

 The steep incline in the village center underscores the strategic location of the first English fortified settlement planted upon a pre-existing Pocumtuck village site.
 The wooded slopes of the Pocumtuck ridge offer visual reminders of its importance for woodlots and fresh water for its inhabitants, past and present.
 Within the Landmark District are restored colonial houses and exhibit spaces.
 Indigenous and European archaeological sites in this region, including the Pocumtuck Fort on the ridge above the village of Deerfield, provide tangible evidence of international alliances and trade as well as conflict among First Peoples and Europeans.
 Staff and scholar-led walks throughout the workshop connect teachers first-hand with workshop themes as they traverse this contested landscape and are immersed in an historically evocative setting.